-The inspection team undertook audits of traceability for three bodies in storage.
+The inspection team undertook audits of traceability for four bodies in storage.
+This included a paediatric case, bodies with same / similar name and a body in long term storage.
 Traceability details were crosschecked between the identification band on the body, information on the door of the storage unit, the mortuary register and paperwork.
-No discrepancies were identified.
+One minor discrepancy was found relating to the hospital number.

 Audits were conducted of tissue taken at PM examination for four cases.
-Information was crosschecked between the mortuary documentation, Coroner's paperwork, family wishes forms, laboratory database, and tissue blocks being stored.
+Information was crosschecked between the mortuary documentation, Coroner's paperwork, family wishes forms and tissue blocks and slides being stored.
+One case reviewed demonstrated disposal of tissue had been completed in line with the wishes of the family.
 Full traceability of tissues was demonstrated for all four cases.